-- Build a strategic plan for the design of early learning experiences that will enhance children’s growth and development across domains
+- Explore tools to assist with priority setting and first steps for the design of early learning experiences that will enhance children’s growth and development across domains.

 Who Should Attend